MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 1. Enter a string for ```TagLine``` as well.
 This value will appear on the big screen when you successfully land a supply mission.
 Keep it clean (please!), but feel free to talk a little smack to the other teams when you nail a landing.

-1. Right-click the "Data" folder in the **DroneLander (Portable)** project and add a new class file named **TelemetryItem.cs**.
+1. Right-click the "Data" folder in the **DroneLander (Portable)** project and add a new class file named "TelemetryItem.cs."
 Then replace its contents with the following code:

 	```C#
 	using System;